-There are also vehicles that require specific endorsements to drive in addition to the CDL, such as vehicles containing hazardous materials or a school bus.
+There are also vehicles that require specific endorsements to drive.
+These endorsements, added onto your CDL let you drive such as vehicles containing hazardous materials or a school bus.

 If you have a specific driving job that you’ve been dreaming about, be sure to take the time to research what license and endorsements you need.